Yannick-S/mdhtml/README.md

   tags worked before
 - 0.4 At this stage, blocks work.
 Later I will need to split this package into two, one library and one cli
+- 0.5 Some work was done, and I decided to switch to Common Mark.